mrcloudchase/averagejoeslab/docs/intro.md

 - Research ethics and integrity

 ### **Technical Implementation**
-- Programming in Python, R, and other research languages
+- Programming in languages relevant to your research domain
-- Machine learning and AI frameworks
+- Research-specific tools and frameworks
 - Data visualization and analysis tools
-- Research infrastructure and tools
+- Research infrastructure and computational tools

 ### **Collaboration and Communication**
 - Working in distributed research teams